 - JJ.
-Jurisdictions implementing the Verity Voting 2.6 and Hart must work together to implement the system under this certification and must comply with the conditions found in this report, and any directives issued by the Secretary of the Commonwealth regarding the use of this System, in accordance with Section 1105-A(a) and(b) of the Election Code, 25 P.S. § 3031.5(a) and (b).
-Hart must ensure that future releases of the voting system with enhanced security and accessibility features are presented for approval to the Secretary. - KK.
-In addition, pursuant to the Directive on Electronic Voting Systems issued by the Secretary of the Commonwealth on August 8, 2006, the Directive Concerning the Use, Implementation and Operation of Electronic Voting Systems by the County Boards of Elections issued on June 9, 2011, and Section 1105-A(d) of the Pennsylvania Election Code, 25 P.S. § 3031.5(d), this certification and approval is valid only for Verity Voting 2.6.
-If the vendor or a County Board of Elections makes any changes to the Verity Voting 2.6 voting system subsequent to the date of its examination, it must immediately notify both the Pennsylvania Department of State and the relevant federal testing authority or laboratory, or their successors.
-Failure to do so may result in the decertification of the Verity Voting 2.6 voting system in the Commonwealth of Pennsylvania.
+Jurisdictions implementing the Verity Voting 2.7 must implement the system utilizing physical and logical security recommendation outlined in system documentation. - KK.
+Jurisdictions implementing the Verity Voting 2.7 and Hart must work together to implement the system under this certification and must comply with the conditions found in this report, and any directives issued by the Secretary of the Commonwealth regarding the use of this System, in accordance with Section 1105-A(a) and(b) of the Election Code, 25 P.S. § 3031.5(a) and (b).
+Hart must ensure that future releases of the voting system with enhanced security and accessibility features are presented for approval to the Secretary. - LL.
+In addition, pursuant to the Directive on Electronic Voting Systems issued by the Secretary of the Commonwealth on August 8, 2006, the Directive Concerning the Use, Implementation and Operation of Electronic Voting Systems by the County Boards of Elections issued on June 9, 2011, and Section 1105-A(d) of the Pennsylvania Election Code, 25 P.S. § 3031.5(d), this certification and approval is valid only for Verity Voting 2.7.
+If the vendor or a County Board of Elections makes any changes to the Verity Voting 2.7 voting system subsequent to the date of its examination, it must immediately notify both the Pennsylvania Department of State and the relevant federal testing authority or laboratory, or their successors.
+Failure to do so may result in the decertification of the Verity Voting 2.7 voting system in the Commonwealth of Pennsylvania.